Code-Institute-Submissions/MS1-8MegStick/README.md

 ##Bugs

-Not able to create a visual representation of colour swtch using html.
+Not able to view html div visual representation of colour swatch in GitHub even though it displays correctly in thr README.md preview.

 ***